KranthiPyreddy/famous-apple-12cd3/src/pages/features.md

           advertise in India.
 Similarly, to advertise in YouTube it will cost at least $10 per day for local

-          campaigns [1].
+          campaigns.
 So, if we post 3 Ads per week in Facebook it might cost us approximately $18

           for a month of Facebook advertising.
 Also assume we posted a video on YouTube only on